gcmoony/rock-paper-scissors/README.md

 # Rock, Paper, Scissors

 A simple browser game made in React.
+[Play it here!](https://rockpaperscissors-gc.netlify.app/)

 ## What does it do?